ADHD Burnout in Mothers: Signs, Causes and Recovery

 Many ADHD mothers in the months and even years after birth describe a foggy, detached quality to their days.
 Time passes without registration.
 Conversations happen that cannot be recalled later.
 There is a sense of watching yourself from a slight distance, going through the motions without being fully present.

-This can be frightening, and it is often misread, by partners, by health visitors, sometimes by the mother herself, as a sign of not caring, or not having bonded with the baby.
+This can be frightening, and it is often misread by partners, by health visitors, sometimes by the caregiver herself, as a sign of not caring, or not having bonded with the baby.
 It is the opposite.
 It is what a brain does when it has run out of capacity to process what is happening in real time.

 Physical symptoms that do not resolve